digitalgust/miniJVM/README.md

 >>> jvm_macos/---- macosX test project.
 >>> jvm_vs/------- virtual studio test project.

-  C code:  Developed by JetBrains CLion ,Xcode ,Virtual studio .
+  C code:   JetBrains CLion ,Xcode ,Virtual studio .
-  Swift code:  Developed by XCode , LLVM 9 .
+  Swift code/Object c:    XCode , LLVM 9 .
-  Java code:  Developed by Netbeans 8.0 ,jdk 1.8 .
+  Java code:    Netbeans 8.0 ,jdk 1.8 .
+  android project:  Android Studio ,Android SDK

   The goal of mini_jvm is designed for resource limited device, iOS, Android, or other embedded device.

-## Deploy:
-  Download or clone github project.
-  Build jvm runtime library "/javalib" in Netbeans ,copy minijvm_rt.jar to /binary/lib/.
-  Open JetBrains Clion project (cmake) "/mini_jvm" , build and run , add args "-cp ../../binary/minijvm_rt.jar;" .
-  If create new java source file, must import the "minijvm_rt.jar" library ,because this lib diffirent with sun jdk .
+## How to develop iOS/Android app in java:
+   Write one java code for both iOS and Android.
+   The java app demo project: **/mobile/java/ExApp**
+   Open ExApp project in NetBeans , it dependent on project **/javalib** and **/mobile/java/guilib**
+   **/javalib** is the minijvm base runtime class library, ex java.lang , java.util ,and extended classes org.mini , this project generate minijvm_rt.jar , put it into **/mobile/resfiles**
+   **/mobile/java/guilib** is gui library ,it dependent on native gui library ,that include openGLES glad, glfm, nanovg, stb lib  , this project generate glfm_gui.jar , put it into **/mobile/resfiles** too
+   Write your classes like example **/mobile/java/ExApp/src/test/App1.java**
+   Change **/mobile/java/ExApp/src/app/GlfmApp.java** Change App1 to your class
+   Build **/mobile/java/ExApp** generate ExApp.jar ,MUST NOT change the jar name
+   Copy ExApp.jar to **/mobile/resfiles/**
+   Open project **/mobile/iosapp** in Xcode, need not change anything
+   Compile and run, can be simulator or device, your app has lanched
+   Open project **mobile/androidapp** in Android studio, need not change anything
+   Compile and run, it would be startup
+   good luck

 ## Remote debug:
   Run mini_jvm with flag: -Xdebug for debug mode .